belle2/basf2/online_book/fundamentals/hep_analyses.rst

 tracking detectors, called tracks.
 There are mainly two parts of tracking

 Track finding
-  Find patterns in the hits or hit clusters in the tracking detectors that look like they could be from a particle flying through the detector.
+  Find patterns (i.e. collections of hits) in the hits or hit clusters in the tracking detectors that look like they could be from a particle flying through the detector.

 .. _fig:reconstruction-trackfinding:
 .. figure:: trackfinding.svg

-   :align: center
+   View of a simulated event in an x-y cross-section of the :ref:`CDC
+   <cdc-description>`.
+The shown CDC hits originate either from charged
+   particles belonging to the event or from beam-induced :ref:`backgrounds

-   The principle of track finding is to identify the patterns in the tracking detectors belonging to each particle.
+   <backgrounds>`.
+The principle of track finding is to identify patterns of
+   hits belonging to the same particle, which are then shown in the same color on the right.
+Hits that remain grey are rejected as background.
+Hits in the :ref:`vertex detectors <vxd-description>` are not shown here, but help with finding tracks in the CDC.

 Track fitting
   Determine the best estimate of the kinematic variables describing the particle